John-Poulos/Think-Like-a-Programmer/README.md

 # Think-Like-a-Programmer
-Exercises from book by Anton Spraul
+Completed exercises from book by Anton Spraul

-*Completed Exercises from the book are stored here.